 A good rule on mobile optimization for SEO is to keep things simple.

-It’s suggested for all your on-page website content to have a responsive design that automatically adjusts to fit on any device’s screen, whether it is a mobile phone, desktop computer, or a tablet/iPad.
+It’s suggested for all your on-page real estate website SEO content to have a responsive design that automatically adjusts to fit on any device’s screen, whether it is a mobile phone, desktop computer, or a tablet/iPad.

 Make sure that all your users who visit and are on your landing page or blog can easily navigate through towards the end goal – as the more the user has to navigate around the content, the less likely the user will smoothly follow through to your end objective.

 Page speed is also becoming more important for landing pages and blog content.
 If visitors have to wait too long on your web page, they’ll be more likely to click out of your website to find another similar site that potentially loads faster.